We use cookies for analytics to improve your experience. Privacy Policy

 GSDA's Middle East hub and the coordination centre for our entire Gulf practice — connecting Dubai to our offices in Riyadh, Doha, Manama, Kuwait City, Muscat, and Cairo.

-True dual-jurisdiction capability: lawyers qualified to practise in both UAE onshore and DIFC legal systems, eliminating the gaps that arise when firms operate in only one framework.
+True dual-jurisdiction capability: legal consultants qualified to practise in both UAE onshore and DIFC legal systems, eliminating the gaps that arise when firms operate in only one framework.

 Seamless Europe–Gulf bridge through our Paris headquarters — essential for the French, European, and Francophone African businesses that use Dubai as their regional base, and for Gulf entities investing in Europe.